CERT-Polska/training-mwdb/README.md

 3. Then go to the next child tagged `dump:win32:exe`

     Memory dump contains the unpacked code part as a result of dynamic analysis in sandbox.
 We're performing multiple dumps based on many heuristics but we upload to the MWDB only the best candidate that contains the most complete malware configuration.

 4. Check `Static config` tab.

-	See the extracted static configuration that parametrize the malware behavior and usually contains useful IoCs.
+	See the extracted static configuration.

 	Configuration is the second data type in MWDB.
-It is used to
+Malware configurations are meant to parametrize the malware behavior and usually contains useful IoCs.

 	The format of configuration depends on malware family, usually deriving from the structure “proposed” by the malware author.